Four Ways Design-Build is Better for Your Construction Project

 Design-Bid-Build (DBB): This approach includes the client, designer and contractor following a design, bid, and build framework.
 With the designer responsible to design and the contractor to build it as designed, the client is responsible for addressing and paying for gaps between the plans and the specifications, such as higher costs related to construction or site preparation.
 This dynamic requires the client to mitigate between the designer and contractor.
 Also, since all aspects of the design process must be completed before the work can be out for bid, it takes more time than Design-Build.

 Construction Manager as Agent (CMA): This type involves the client, designer, and construction manager using a design, bid, and build approach.
 The core obligations involve the construction manager helping the client execute the project within a defined schedule and/or price, with the client being responsible for differences between the architecture firm’s plan and the contactor’s implementation.
 The construction manager then helps you execute the project.
-While this format may be more efficient than Design-Bid-Build, the lack of direct contractual relationships between the contractor and the designer can often times lead to an adversarial relationship that can negatively impact the project.
+While this format may be more efficient than Design-Bid-Build, the lack of direct contractual relationships between the contractor and the designer can oftentimes lead to an adversarial relationship that can negatively impact the project.

 Design-Build (DB): This method involves selecting one firm to both design the project and manage its construction.
 As the fastest growing method in America, according to the Design-Build Institute of America (DBIA), this approach is eclipsing the others among a broad range of construction projects.
 Design-Build integrates two previously disparate workflows, those of architectural planning and construction bidding.
 By creating a unified team to execute the project, clients benefit in a variety of ways.

-Design-Build brings architects, engineers and construction managers together as one team to create a successful project from concept to completion.
-For instance, the architectural firm designs the plans in concert with the entire permitting, bidding and building process to avoid potential cost and schedule overruns.
+Design-Build brings architects, engineers, and construction managers together as one team to create a successful project from concept to completion.
+For instance, the architectural firm designs the plans in concert with the entire permitting, bidding, and building process to avoid potential cost and schedule overruns.
 They collaboratively draft a plan that addresses your requirements while incorporating best practices from all members of the team to minimize disruptive changes later in the project.

 By integrating architectural planning and construction management, you save time by eliminating the need to first create an architectural plan with one design firm and then submit it to multiple construction firms for bidding.
 Removing this step saves a lot of time.
 The delivery speed of Design-Build projects are 33.5 percent faster than Design-Bid-Build and 23.5 percent quicker than Construction Manager as Agent, per DBIA studies.
 Additionally, DBIA research finds that Design-Build construction is 12 percent faster than Design-Bid-Build and seven percent quicker than Construction Manager as Agent.

 Design-Build enables clients to reduce costs.
 Greater collaboration on the construction project uncovers efficiencies and best practices that translate into lower expenses.
 For example, an electrician may identify a more affordable way to wire the next-generation workstations and conference rooms or the staging manager uncovers ways to better optimize delivery and construction schedules.
 The team also performs value engineering to identify comparable performance at a reduced cost by identifying more affordable materials and design enhancements for the project.
-DBIA data shows Design-Build work having lower costs than other methods; 6.1 less then Design-Bid-Build and 4.5 percent lower than Construction Manager as Agent.
+DBIA data shows Design-Build work has lower costs than other methods; 6.1 less than Design-Bid-Build and 4.5 percent lower than Construction Manager as Agent.

 The Design-Build project team has clearly defined roles and management structure.
 You benefit by having one project manager who directs the evaluation and implementation of the work.
 Working in concert with architects and engineers, construction staff and trades teams, the Design-Build firm provides the client with streamlined communication, billing and project management updates.
 You have one person who will manage the whole project for you, leveraging a team selected based on their ability to get the job done correctly.
 Additionally, Design-Build teams leverage digital project management tools like Procore®, giving you real-time insight on the status, progress, and expenses of the project through its various phases.

 Design-Build can help you occupy your new facility faster and at a lower cost.
 However, the key to realizing this success is selecting the proper firm for the project.
-As Western New York’s leading developer, Uniland uses Design-Build to help clients achieve their real estate and construction goals.
+As Western New York’s leading developer, Uniland uses Design-Build to help clients achieve their real estate and construction and property development goals.
 Call Uniland today at 716.834.5000 to discuss how we can help.